NawarAbtahi/Neovim-Config/README.md

 1. Open your terminal and type `nvim`.
 2. If you want to change the directory, simply use `cd <directory name>` in the terminal or do `:cd <directory name>` in neovim command line.

+## Using the Telescope plugin:
+The telescope plugin is a plugin to find files quickly of a directory (you have to be in that directory).

+To use this, press `Ctrl + p`.

 ## Debugging using the terminal:
 1. Press `Ctrl + \` to open a `floating` terminal within Neovim for code execution (e.g., gcc, python).
 2. If you want to change the terminal direction/position(`float`, `horizontal`, `vertical`, `tab`), edit the `direction` in `toggleterm.lua` in `C:\Users\<username>\AppData\Local\nvim\lua\plugins\toggleterm.lua` or just do `nvim C:\Users\<username>\AppData\Local\nvim\lua\plugins\toggleterm.lua` in the terminal and it will open the file for you.